 Sustainable Competitive Advantage

-How to outcompete the competition
+How to Outcompete the Competition

 In mature (and often saturated) markets developing a unique strategic position can give a business sustainable competitive advantage.
 A sustainable competitive advantage in any market is the holy grail for business owners.
 To be somewhere that your competitors aren’t, and to have something that cannot be taken away, is what every business leader wants to achieve in setting up in business, and dreams of achieving.
-It is one clear defining way of out competing the competition is to develop a sustainable competitive advantage in a market
+It is one clear defining way of out competing the competition is to develop a sustainable competitive advantage in a market.

 To be recognised as the market maker, such as Hoover, whose name is synonymous with vacuum cleaners, gave the Hoover brand unbelievable control of the market for most of the 20th century.
 Hoover, the brand leader owned the global market, with an unparalleled history, and complete market dominance.
 The brand name itself became synonymous with the product category, everyone hoovered with a Hoover.

 Features of Strategic Competitive Advantage